Bam4d/bam4d.github.io/src/posts/markdown/k-dimensional-connect-n-p1.md

 ![2 dimensional connect 4](./images/connect-4.jpg "6x7 connect 4" =300x)

 ## What does this title even mean....?!
-I recently became fairly obsessed with a version of the popular game of "connect-4" where instead of there being a 7x6 grid, there was a 4x4x4 grid.
+I recently became fairly obsessed with a version of the popular game of "connect-4" where instead of there being a 7x6 grid, there was a 4x4x4 grid:

+![3 Dimensional connect 4](./images/3d-connect-4.jpg "6x7 connect 4" =300x)

 It's far more difficult to play, requires a fair amount of forward planning and overall is much more fun!!

-![3 Dimensional connect 4](./images/3d-connect-4.jpg "6x7 connect 4" =300x)

-So this got me thinking about some modifications:
+So this got me thinking about some potential modifications to make the game even better:

 ### What if the game is *not* limited to 4 in a row?